davidmiller/pony-mode/README.rst

 Django mode is aware of buildout, and will use buildout-root/bin/django to run management commands when available, manage.py when not.

+The command M-x django-buildout will re-run buildout for your current project

 Tests
 -----